arkhaminferno/HackSmartContracts-Workshop/README.md

      ```
       require(msg.value * (1 + objectBought[msg.sender]) >= price());
       ```
+   - user have to re calculate the exact value after each transaction.

   - It is possible to forcibly send Ether to a contract  using selfdestruct() function.
   - The selfdestruct contract method allows a user to specify a beneficiary to send any excess ether.